hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_hub.html.markdown

 * `application_insights_id` - (Optional) The ID of the Application Insights associated with this Machine Learning Workspace Hub.
 Changing this forces a new resource to be created.

 * `container_registry_id` - (Optional) The ID of the container registry associated with this Machine Learning Workspace Hub.
 Changing this forces a new resource to be created.

+* `description` - (Optional) The description of this Machine Learning Workspace Hub.

 * `public_network_access` - (Optional) Enable public access when this Machine Learning Workspace Hub is behind VNet.
 Possible values are `Enabled`, `Disabled`.
 Defaults to `Enabled`.